Motiram Lahane

 Motiram Lahane (1922 - 2005) was a politician with Bharatiya Janata Party.
 He was a member of Rajya Sabha from Maharashtra state during the term 14 December 1978 to 2 April 1980 as Janata Party candidate.

 He entered politics as a member of Jana Sangh.
 He had represented Murtijapur Assembly constituency of Maharashtra State for a term from 1995 to 1999 as a member of BJP.
 He had earlier lost from that seat in 1978 and 1990 vidhan sabha elections.
 He was popularly known as Bhausaheb.

-He was a close associate of former Prime Minister Atal Bihari Vajpayee and former BJP president L K Advani.
-Motiram Lahane died on 11 March 2005, leaving behind two wives, four sons and three daughters.
+Motiram Lahane died on 11 March 2005.